Table of Contents

 - Scalable for complex web applications.

-Real-World Example: On an e-commerce site, Sass can store brand colors in variables, organize styles by components (e.g., header, footer), and reuse button styles across pages, creating a clean and efficient codebase.
+Real-World Example: On an e-commerce site, Sass can store brand colors in variables, organize styles by components (such as header and footer), and reuse button styles across pages, resulting in a clean and efficient codebase.

 Key Features of Sass (with Examples)

-Sass offers powerful features that make it a favorite among top web developers.
+Sass provides powerful features that make it a favorite among top web developers.
 These tools enhance your CSS workflow, making it more efficient and maintainable.
 Here are the core features with practical examples:

 1. Sass Variables